cafra/mem/sspku.md

 Good morning everyone:
     My name is Chen Zhen.
 I come from the city of Nanyang in Henan Province and graduated from Zhengzhou University of Light Industry in 2015, majoring in network engineering.
     After graduation, I have been working in server research and development.

     Now I am the technical director and system architect of Cheetah Mobile.
     I lead the team that achieved product launch in 42 days, obtained a license from the Indonesian government in two months, adjusted product to achieve business profitability.

     In the management work, I recognized that management theory is lacking.
-    This is why I come here to participate in the project.
+    This is why I come here to participate in this project.
 ```